alchemycodelab/cordova-universal-links-plugin-fix/README.md

 # THIS IS A FORK...

-...of an unmaintained cordova plugin with unmerged pull request https://github.com/nordnet/cordova-universal-links-plugin/pull/122
+of a [fork](https://github.com/getfoodly/cordova-universal-links-plugin-fix) of an unmaintained cordova plugin with unmerged pull request https://github.com/nordnet/cordova-universal-links-plugin/pull/122

+I forked this to fix the outdated path in `hooks/lib/android/manifestWriter.js`.

 # Cordova Universal Links Plugin
 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as: